 Now I don’t profess to have all the answers.
 I don’t.
 In my personal opinion, bullying is a cycle.
-No child is born wanting to make another feel inferior, that is something that is taught or modeled whether at home, at school, or it could even be behaviour demonstrated by someone who your impressionable angel feels is a role-model (and that is very scary – I don’t mean to make jokes, but have you watched Peppa Pig recently?).
+No child is born wanting to make another feel inferior.
+Bullying is something that is taught or modeled whether at home, at school, or it could even be behaviour demonstrated by someone who your impressionable angel feels is a role-model.
+That in itself is very scary – I don’t mean to make jokes, but have you watched Peppa Pig recently?

 As adults it is so important that we are open and mindful of what is happening to our children.
 For me one of the hardest things I discovered this week is that my daughter did not want to tell me or her teacher what had happened for fear of ‘getting into trouble’.
 It took every bit of parenting restraint I had in me to not freak out when she said that to me.